 The amount of times I’ve injured myself in my day-to-day momming throughout the past five years is high.
 I’ve thrown my back out from carrying a heavy infant car seat, have yelped in agony the 500,000 times I’ve stepped barefoot on small toys scattered across the living room floor, and have held back tears (or just straight up cried) from banging my head after climbing out of some small space my children made me go into with them.
-I’ve given my kids hundreds of pony rides, and those rides, paired with the number of times I pick my children up on any given day — well, let’s just say, my back probably hates me very, very much.
+I’ve given my kids hundreds of pony rides.
+Those rides and the number of times I pick my children up on any given day, well, let’s just say, my back probably hates me very, very much.

-I’ve breastfed for a collective 55 months of my life and am still currently breastfeeding my 20-month-old.
-My breasts have seen it all — they’ve encountered mastitis (YIKES), been bitten, pulled, yanked, pinched, scratched — all by the humans I created.
+I breastfed for a collective 55 months of my life and am still currently breastfeeding my 20-month-old.
+My breasts have seen it all—they’ve encountered mastitis (YIKES), been bitten, pulled, yanked, pinched, scratched—all by the humans I created.